jmcgettrick/MoodleDirectV2/README.txt

 - Error handling added when enrolling all students in tutors and students tabs.
 - Submissions are removed from the events cron if a student has not accepted the EULA.
 - EULA is now presented via an Iframe rather than a separate tab.
+- Late submissions allowed setting in Turnitin for Plagiarism plugin assignments is now always true.
 - Fixes:
 	> Details for a non moodle user who is only in expired classes can be retrieved when grabbing submission data.
 	> Logger class renamed in SDK.